princi-fizzy/tasty_tab_api/source/includes/_customers.md

       ii) User has a facility to register themself as a customer .

-      iii)  When user register on application , they are required to fill the various fields such as : first name , last name , birth date , email address , password ,phone code , phone number .
+      iii)  When user register on application , they are required to fill the various fields such as : first name , last name , birth date , email address , password ,phone code , phone number ,password_confirmation .

       iv) Email address , password , phone code , phone number are the mandatory fields